aedenj/java-kata-starter/README.md

 ## Java Kata Starter

-A starting point for a kata Java 14 with nothing more than Docker to run our tests.
+A starting point for a kata Java 11 for those using an editor such as Vim with nothing more than Docker to run our tests.

 ### Prerequisites